Create an Implicit Stochastic Lattice

 Create a randomized strut lattice by defining points, edges between points, filters to remove certain points and/or edges, a method to thicken edges into struts, and outer body treatments such as combining the lattice with an outer body or shell.

 A stochastic lattice arises from thickening a wireframe of the underlying structure, which is built up from points that are connected by edges.
-In Inspire Implicit Modeling, we call this wireframe structure a point-edge set.
+In Inspire Implicit Modeling, this wireframe structure is called a point-edge set.
 The general workflow for a stochastic lattice is as follows:

 1. Construct a set of (possibly random) points that are contained within a user-specified volume.